GAP-LAB-CUHK-SZ/SAMPro3D/README.md

 <!-- ### Post-processing to segment the floor perfectly.
  Using our framework, you can usually get a decent segmentation of the floor.
 However, for a large-scale floor, you need to run post_process.py for perfect segmentation of floors. -->

+### Partial-Area Segmentation
+You can also perform 3D segmentation on partial point clouds captured by limited 2D frames, by simply changing the `frame_id_init` and `frame_id_end` at [here](https://github.com/GAP-LAB-CUHK-SZ/SAMPro3D/blob/main/3d_prompt_proposal.py#L169).
+Sometimes this works better than segmenting the whole point clouds (thanks to less complicated scenes and better frame-consistency).

 ## Animated Qualitative Comparison

 https://github.com/GAP-LAB-CUHK-SZ/SAMPro3D/assets/48080726/3a459c80-ac17-4750-a763-d477d33640bd